hydra3333/Import_EML_files_into_OUTLOOK_folder_tree/README.md

 **PRELIMINARY NOTE:
 Outlook has no menu option to import .eml files, nor any library function to open a .eml file.
 Who knows why, answer could be Microsoft could not be bothered.
-That's why the roundabout method in this vba is used, there seems to be no other known way ... nothing on the web that I could find.**
+That's why the roundabout method in this vba is used, there seems to be no other known way ... nothing on the web that I could find.
+ChatGTP AI was hopeless.
+Micrsoft's CoPilot AI was much less useful even than that !**

 This VBA macro in Outlook successfully imports .eml files exported from Thunderbird into a folder tree on disk, into an Outlook folder tree in a nominated .PST having folder names replicated from the folder tree on disk.